-The filing fee for Form I-130 is \$560.
+The filing fee for Form I-130 is \$555.
+The filing fee for this petition cannot be waived.

 NOTE: The filing fee is not refundable, regardless of any action USCIS takes on this petition.
 DO NOT MAIL CASH.
 You must submit all fees in the exact amounts.